 We were staying at Kirkmans Kamp, abutting Kruger National Park, and enjoying the most thrilling safaris both early morning and late afternoon each day.

-After morning safari the chopper picked 4 of us for a glorious 75 km ride over Kruger to Leopard Creek.
+After morning safari the chopper picked four of us up for a glorious 75 km ride over Kruger to Leopard Creek.

 We spotted elephants and rhino all over...

 Leopard Creek was designed by Gary Player, and opened for play in 1997